hydrargyrum/attic/README.rst

 This repository hosts various small personal tools.

 * boxuni: convert ASCII-art boxes into Unicode-art boxes
+* cheapthrottle: throttling a process by sending it SIGSTOP/SIGCONT repeatedly
 * clipsync:
 * coordapp: always-on-top window that shows the mouse cursor coordinates
 * cppasciitree: an example of how to hardcode a tree with source code looking like the actual tree